The Best $10,000 Supreme Dream Machine Gaming PC Build – August 2023

 be quiet!
 Dark Power Pro 13 1600W

-$460This cutting-edge Titanium-rated power supply offers amazing efficiency (up to 94.4%) to go along with its gargantuan 1600W power output.
+$400This cutting-edge Titanium-rated power supply offers amazing efficiency (up to 94.4%) to go along with its gargantuan 1600W power output.
 And being a be quiet!, it’s packed with innovation, including full digital control and full bridge topology.
 It even uses a patented frameless Silent Wings fan with an air-channeling funnel for virtually inaudible operation at low loads.
 Another cool feature is an overclocking key that switches between six 12V rails and one massive 12V rail.
-Finally, being ATX 3.0-spec, it includes a PCIe Gen 5 power cable, capable of delivering 600W of power..The CPU and GPU in this system together will draw over 650W on their own at stock speeds, which means you'll make good use of this ultra-capacity PSU, but just as important is the quality - no PSU on the market is more reliable or more efficient!
+Finally, being ATX 3.0-spec, it includes a PCIe Gen 5 power cable, capable of delivering 600W of power..The CPU and GPU in this system together will draw over 900W on their own at stock speeds, which means you'll put the massive capacity of this PSU to very good use.
+But just as important is the quality - the advanced design is second to none!

 -